Flag of Great Britain

-The flag of Great Britain, commonly known as King's Colours, the first Union Flag, the Union Jack, or the British flag, was used at sea from 1606 and more generally from 1707 to 1801.
-It was the first flag of Great Britain.
+The flag of Great Britain, often referred to as the King's Colour, Union Flag, Union Jack, and British flag (retroactively prefixed with "first" in order to distinguish it from the modern flag of the United Kingdom), was used at sea from 1606 and more generally from 1707 to 1801.
+It was the first flag of the Kingdom of Great Britain.
 It is the precursor to the Union Jack of 1801.

 The design was ordered by King James VI and I to be used on ships on the high seas, and it subsequently came into use as a national flag following the Treaty of Union and Acts of Union 1707, gaining the status of "the Ensign armorial of Great Britain", the newly created state.
-It was later adopted by land forces, although the blue of the field used on land-based versions more closely resembled that of the blue of the flag of Scotland.
+It was later adopted by land forces although the blue of the field used on land-based versions more closely resembled that of the blue of the flag of Scotland.

-The flag consists of the red cross of Saint George, patron saint of England, superimposed on the Saltire of Saint Andrew, patron saint of Scotland.
+The flag consists of the red cross of Saint George, patron saint of England, superimposed on the saltire of Saint Andrew, patron saint of Scotland.
 Its correct proportions are 3:5.
-The blue field on the flag was sky blue at first, but over time, the blue began to darken.
+The blue field on the flag was sky blue at first, but over time, darker shades of blue were chosen.

 The flag's official use came to an end in 1801 with the creation of the United Kingdom of Great Britain and Ireland.
 At that time Saint Patrick's Flag was added to the flag of Great Britain to create the present-day Union Flag.

 Creation

 By James I of England, King of Scots, Orders in Council, 1606:

+At the funeral of King James in 1625 the flag was called the "Banner of the Union of the two Crosses of England and Scotland".
 James had the habit of referring to a "Kingdom of Great Britain", considering that it had been created by the Union of the Crowns.
 However, despite the personal union which he represented, in practice England and Scotland continued as separate kingdoms, each with its own parliament and laws, for another century.
 The Kingdom of Great Britain finally came into being in 1707.
-The flag of the new Kingdom was formally chosen on 17 April 1707, two weeks before the Acts of Union of 1707 were to take effect.
+The flag of the new kingdom was formally chosen on 17 April 1707, two weeks before the Acts of Union of 1707 were to take effect.
 Henry St George, Garter Principal King of Arms, had presented several possible designs to Queen Anne and the Privy Council.